Перейти до вмісту

 Stop and think: Without HSM auto-unseal, Vault requires multiple keyholders to perform a “key ceremony” every time Vault restarts.
 In a Kubernetes environment where pods can be rescheduled at any time, why is this operationally untenable?

 The following Vault configuration uses PKCS#11 to communicate with an HSM for automatic unsealing.
-The seal "pkcs11" stanza replaces cloud KMS — the master key never leaves the HSM boundary.
+The seal "pkcs11" stanza replaces cloud KMS — the master key is protected by the HSM instead of being stored in plaintext outside the hardware boundary.

 vault-config.hcl